jessonfoo/p001/week_1/6_Get_to_know_your_group/readme.md

 * link to your reflection file
 * link to your [USERNAME].github.io site

-Once you receive someone's reflection, take a look at it and comment on it.
+Once you receive someone's reflection, take a look at it and write a comment.
+Make sure to take a look at your reflection gist to see other people's comments!